hudeifayusuf/Active-Directory-Lab-on-Azure/README.md

      ```powershell
      Install-ADDSForest
      ```
-   - Specify a domain name of your choice (e.g., yourdomain.com).
+   - Specify a domain name of your choice (e.g., yourdomain.com)
-   - When prompted, enter and confirm the password.
+   - When prompted, enter and confirm the password
-   - Type Y and press Enter to begin the promotion.
+   - Type Y and press Enter to begin the promotion
-   - After the promotion is done, the system will reboot, log back in to continue.
+   - After the promotion is done, the system will reboot, log back in to continue

 > Note: *It's highly recommended to use a valid, registered domain name with a subdomain prefix (e.g., lab.yourdomain.com) for internal domain setups to avoid conflicts and ensure proper management.*